mooseyscountrygarden.com » Garden Bridges« Willow Bridge | Rooster Bridge »

 Planting by the Plank

-It is the last bridge on our twilight walking circuit, a bit bouncy and on a bit of an angle.
-Cats don't notice this, but humans can get a bit of a surprise.
+Back in the days when the two grey sisters Jerome and Stumpy were alive, it was the last bridge on our twilight walking circuit, a bit bouncy and on a bit of an angle.
+The cats didn't notice this, but humans can get a bit of a surprise.

 The grass has all been turned into garden now.